“I Wouldn’t Give Up My ADHD”

 Adult educator, Kingston, Ontario

 “My life is successful because I get to listen to my heart and open myself up to what makes me happy,” says Martha Fenwick.
-Like others with ADD, Fenwick has found that what makes her happy changes as she seeks new challenges.
+Like others with ADHD, Fenwick has found that what makes her happy changes as she seeks new challenges.
 After graduating with a degree in drama and art history from Queen’s University in Kingston, Ontario, Fenwick went on to receive a diploma in Early Childhood Education.

 Fenwick owned and ran a successful day care center in Kingston, Ontario, for 11 years.
 Looking to shake up her routine, she jumped at an invitation to be a guest instructor in Nunavet, in northern Canada.
 Several years later, she sold her business.
 Fenwick had just turned 30, had been re-married for two years, and was living on her husband’s farm.
 Without the structure of her business, Fenwick’s ADD symptoms of distractibility and poor time management came back.
 Fenwick’s husband served as a coach, reminding her to focus and encouraging her to see tasks through to the end.